MyoHub/myosuite/README.md

 ## Getting Started
 You will need Python 3.7.1 or later versions.
+At this moment the library has been tested only on MacOs and Linux.

 It is recommended to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html#latest-miniconda-installer-links) and to create a separate environment with
 ``` bash
 conda create --name myosuite python=3.7.1